 Duane was a part of the very beginnings of SGBC.
 He again played a big role in serving whatever way possible, leading without being asked.
-He leads the Saving Grace Youth group (7th - 12th grades) and teaches 6th graders at Saving Grace Kids on Wednesday’s.
+He leads the Saving Grace Youth group (7th - 12th grades.
 He continues to grow in his knowledge of the Word and has enjoyed the Lord continuing to shape and mold him into shepherding this church.
 Duane cherishes the gospel and does a great job at reminding this to the people around him.

 Sam was raised in a Christian home and grew up going to church, but it was not until attending the University of Nebraska Lincoln that his faith really started to grow and thrive.
 Throughout his college career he was involved in campus ministry called The Navigators.
 He was a part of, and also led, men’s Bible studies and discipled others.
 Sam met his wife Stephanie through their involvement in The Navigators.

 After moving back to Belgrade in 2014, God strategically drew Sam and Stephanie to SGBC where they quickly became involved in the church and had a desire to grow with the church body.
 Sam became an elder at SGBC in the spring of 2018.
 At Saving Grace, Sam leads others by preaching sermons 1-2 times per year as well as leading men’s Bible studies and working with his fellow elders to strengthen and grow the church, and shepherd over the church body.

 Sam and Stephanie were married in August 2012.
-They live in Belgrade, NE with their son, Simon, and daughter Daisey.
+They live in Belgrade, NE with their son, Simon, and daughters Daisy and Lily.
 Sam works on his family’s cattle ranch, and enjoys riding horses, dancing with Stephanie, taking Simon on ATV rides, and playing and watching sports.